-The most powerful waterfall in Europe, it has a width of 100 metres and height of 40, throwing off vast clouds of spray that will soak any that get too close.
+The most powerful waterfall in Europe, it has a width of 100 meters and height of 40, throwing off vast clouds of spray that will soak any that get too close.
 This site is so dramatic that it was used as the opening scene in the film Prometheus.

 Just north of these waterfalls is a magnificent canyon of Ásbyrgi.
 Filled with verdant woodland in summer, the cliffs surrounding it form a horseshoe shape.
 It is so perfectly formed and spectacular that early Icelanders thought it was created by the stomping of one of the feet of the eight-legged horse of Oðin, their most revered God.

 After enjoying the canyon, you will then move onto the beautiful Lake Mývatn Area.
-While the waters themselves are beautiful, with a wealth of birdlife, fascinating geological structures and unique flora, the region is better known for its geology and geothermal activity.
+While the waters themselves are beautiful, with a wealth of birdlife, fascinating geological structures, and unique flora, the region is better known for its geology and geothermal activity.

-It has, for example, the immense lava fortress of Dimmuborgir, the towers and caverns of which have led many to compare it to a castle.
+It has, for example, the immense lava fortress of Dimmuborgir, the towers, and caverns of which have led many to compare it to a castle.
 Nearby, one can explore the seething mud-pits of Námaskarð Pass, and both geological and geothermal wonder can be found at the hot spring cave of Grjótagjá.
-Game of Thrones fans will recognise this as the setting of one of the series’ more romantic scenes.
+Game of Thrones fans will recognize this as the setting of one of the series’ more romantic scenes.